New Year's Eve

 Experience an unforgettable countdown to midnight under the iconic sails of the Sydney Opera House, with a performance of the eternally popular Madama Butterfly.

-Cio-Cio San is a woman who dreams of a bigger life.
+Cio-Cio-San dreams of a bigger life.
 Pinkerton is a man who sees only a butterfly, something he can capture and keep.
 His callous pursuit ripples into sweeping tragedy.

 This award-winning production is timeless.
 Tiny candles glimmer among floating flowers in a real onstage moat.
 Sliding paper panels reveal and conceal the secrets everyone is keeping.
 Sumptuous, colourful costumes are inspired by Japanese traditional dress.